MarcusTTran/SudokuWordGame_CMPT276/Requirments.md

 - <b>{+IMPLEMENTED: +}</b>  As a French teacher of elementary and junior high school children, I want scaled versions of Sudoku that use 4x4 and 6x6 grids.
 In the 6x6 grid version, the overall grid should be divided into rectangles of six cells each (2x3 or 3x2).

+- <b>{+IMPLEMENTED: +}</b>  As a French teacher in highschool, I want to be able to select the difficulty of my puzzles so I can give easier on harder puzzles depending on the age and grade of my students.

 <h3>TDD</h3>